 Vigna unguiculata (L. Walp), commonly known as cowpea is a significant component of cropping systems in regions characterized by pronounced climatic variability and low-to-medium rainfall [1] and globally recognized as one of the third most important pulse crop that are widely cultivated across Africa, Southeast Asia and the America [2].
 The crop demonstrates a unique ability to adopt to environments challenging for many other legumes performing well under drought conditions and in soils with low fertility, high sand content and low organic matter[3].Consequently, cowpea is a promising food and forage species in typical tropical lowland climates, contributing significantly to food security in arid and semi-arid regions [4] .
 A critical agronomic role of cowpea is the restoration of soil fertility within cropping systems which is achieved through the plant’s capacity for biological nitrogen fixation via symbiotic association with rhizobia bacteria in its root nodules[5].
 Nitrogen fixation significantly improves soil properties and contributes to the sustainability of cropping systems particularly in smallholder settings where fertilizer use is limited[6].

-Despite this high yield potential (estimated at 1,500–3,000 kg ha⁻¹ for improved varieties), the average on-farm cowpea yield in Sub-Saharan Africa and Africa in general, remains significantly low, often around 412-600kg ha-1 [5,7].Some of the major constraints restricting the production and expansion of cowpea include low genetic potential of cultivated varieties, low plant density, limited use of certified seeds over local or normal seeds, severe abiotic stresses such as drought, heat and low soil phosphorus, biotic stresses like pests, diseases and parasitic weeds [3,8].
+Despite its high yield potential (estimated at 1,500–3,000 kg ha⁻¹ for improved varieties), the average on-farm cowpea yield in Sub-Saharan Africa and Africa in general, remains significantly low, often around 412-600kg ha-1 [5,7].Some of the major constraints restricting the production and expansion of cowpea include low genetic potential of cultivated varieties, low plant density, limited use of certified seeds over local or normal seeds, severe abiotic stresses such as drought, heat and low soil phosphorus, biotic stresses like pests, diseases and parasitic weeds [3,8].

 Significant progress has been made by research institutes such as the International Institute of Tropical Agriculture (IITA), which have developed and released numerous improved varieties characterized by high grain yields, faster maturity, and combined with resistance to pests and diseases [9].
 However, challenges persist regarding the timely adoption of these improved cultivars, the application of the appropriate agronomic practices, and the poor marginal returns experienced by farmers in many parts of Africa[7].
 Effective production systems, including the optimization of planting date and appropriate planting density, directly impact the yield of crops like cowpea[10].
 Plant population per unit area is inherently proportional to the degree of alternation in inter-row and intra-row spacing [11].
 Adjusting these spacing parameters enhances the utilization efficiency of growth factors, thereby increasing crop potential and reducing inter-plant competition, which is crucial for meeting the demands of an accelerating population growth under intense climate change- a scenario described as a “perform storm” that jeopardizes food accessibility[12].
 The primary objective of this study was to assess the impact of inter-row and intra-row spacing on the growth, development, and ultimate seed yield of Padi-tuya and Songotra cowpea varieties.

-material and methods
+Material and methods

 Study Area and Experimental design